getgrav/grav-learn/pages/2/07.api/05.developer-guide/doc.md

 | `onApiPackageRemoved` | `gpm.removed` |
 | `onApiGravUpgraded` | `grav.upgraded` |

-Webhook POSTs are signed with HMAC-SHA256 of the body using the per-webhook secret and sent as `X-Hub-Signature-256: sha256=...`.
+Webhook POSTs are signed with an HMAC-SHA256 of the raw JSON body using the per-webhook secret, sent as a hex string in the `X-Grav-Signature` header, alongside `X-Grav-Event` (the webhook event name) and `X-Grav-Delivery` (a unique delivery ID).
+A webhook's custom headers can't replace these three.
 Deliveries are logged per-webhook; use `GET /webhooks/{id}/deliveries` to inspect history.